 How much should I be paying for my hair color is a very complex question.
-Most clients would like a neat and tidy answer of this service equals this dollar amount and we as professionals wish it was that easy too!
-However, it is not; we as your hairstylists must take a lot of factors into account in order to make sure that the dollar amount match the services and quality of those services.
-I am Anthony Colello, master stylist at TouchUps Salon in Chandler, Arizona and I will be the expert voice on this hazy topic.
+Most clients would like a neat and tidy answer of this service equals this dollar amount, and we as professionals wish it was that easy too!
+However, it is not; we as your hairstylists must take a lot of factors into account in order to make sure that the dollar amount matches the services and quality of those services.
+I am Anthony Colello, master stylist at TouchUps Salon in Chandler, Arizona, and I will be the expert voice on this hazy topic.

 What goes into the cost of hair color?

 There are many factors that go into the cost of your hair color.
 You probably don’t think of it like a meal at a restaurant, but that is the easiest analogy I can come up with in relation to proper pricing models at salons.
 There will always be some shops (like restaurants) that are either under-priced or overpriced for what they offer, so let’s not focus on those outliers, but instead look at what should determine approximately what you should be paying at any given place/expertise level.
 Some of these factors I will be going over include: Location, expertise level of stylist, the prestige of the shop, starting point of your hair, desired result and the techniques to achieve it and cost of product.

 Hair Salon Location and it’s effect on the cost of hair color.